Independent Commissioning Assurance

 Data center commissioning failures don't announce themselves.
 They hide in test data — anomalies left unexplained, documentation gaps left unfiled, NCRs left open.
 Then energisation happens, and the cost of everything missed compounds instantly.

-Schedule delay costs
+Energisation delay costs

 Hidden in test data